mozilla/pkipolicy/rootstore/policy.md

 #### 3.1.5 Detailed Controls Reports

-**Applicability and Scope of Requirement**
+##### 3.1.5.1 Applicability and Scope

-For each annual audit period beginning on or after July 1, 2027, each CA operator with a CA certificate included in our root store with the websites trust bit enabled MUST obtain a Detailed Controls Report (DCR) covering the design, controls, verification methods, scope boundaries, and operating effectiveness of its CA systems as they relate to compliance with the CA/Browser Forum's TLS Baseline Requirements and the Network and Certificate System Security Requirements.
+For each annual audit period beginning on or after July 1, 2027, each CA operator with a CA certificate included in our root store with the websites trust bit enabled MUST obtain a Detailed Controls Report (DCR).
+The purpose of the DCR is to provide sufficient information for CA management and Mozilla oversight purposes regarding the design, controls, verification methods, scope boundaries, implementation, testing, and operating effectiveness of CA systems as they relate to compliance with the CA/Browser Forum's TLS Baseline Requirements and the Network and Certificate System Security Requirements.
 This requirement is in addition to, and does not replace, any other audit reports required by this policy.

-**Minimum Contents of DCR**
+##### 3.1.5.2 Minimum Contents

-The DCR MUST contain the following:
+The DCR may be issued under any audit framework (WebTrust DCR, ISAE 3000 Type 2 report, ETSI-based report, or another auditor-issued report), provided that it contains the information required by this section.

 * A description of the CA system, including system boundaries, components, and interactions with subscribers, relying parties, and third parties;
 * Identification of applicable control objectives or criteria, and a mapping of controls to those objectives;